 Dermatology Billing Services in North Carolina

-North Carolina's dermatology practices face unique billing challenges shaped by Blue Cross Blue Shield of North Carolina's commercial rules, NC Medicaid Managed Care requirements, and Palmetto GBA Medicare policies.
+North Carolina's dermatology practices face unique billing challenges shaped by Blue Cross Blue Shield of North Carolina's commercial rules, NC Medicaid Managed Care requirements, and Palmetto GBA (Jurisdiction M) Medicare policies.
 Our AAPC-certified coders specialize in both NC payer rules and dermatology coding complexity.

 Why North Carolina Dermatology Practices Need Specialized Billing

 North Carolina's healthcare market includes 25,000+ physicians, and dermatology practices here face a payer market dominated by Blue Cross Blue Shield of North Carolina on the commercial side and NC Medicaid Managed Care on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect dermatology procedure coverage and medical necessity requirements.
+Medicare claims are processed through Palmetto GBA (Jurisdiction M), which applies its own Local Coverage Determinations that directly affect dermatology procedure coverage and medical necessity requirements.
 Generic billing teams without NC specific knowledge leave revenue on the table.

 Dermatology billing itself is complex.
 Dermatology practices perform dozens of procedures daily alongside office visits.
 Biopsy coding changed significantly with the 11102-11104 code series, lesion destruction has count-based coding (17000 for first, 17003 for 2-14), and Mohs surgery (17311-17315) has its own complex coding structure.
 Practices that don't code these correctly lose significant revenue.
 When you combine this coding complexity with North Carolina's specific payer rules, authorization requirements, and 5 NC Medicaid Managed Care managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving dermatology practices from Charlotte to Durham and across North Carolina.
+Go Medical Billing provides that expertise at 2.49% of collections, serving dermatology practices from Charlotte to Asheville and across North Carolina.

 North Carolina Payer Challenges for Dermatology